livingdocsIO/documentation/roadmap/component-config.md

       ]
 ```

 ## Data Fields

-Data fields are an idea that give users an easy way to insert placeholders
-that can later be replaced by a delivery layer.
+Data fields are an idea that give designers an easy way to add elements to components that can be filled automatically from publication metadata.
+Examples could be author information or a publish date.

 Example component template: